vmmc2/Vulcan/README.md

 * You must be familiar with RISC-V Assembly in order to use Vulcan properly.
 If you want to learn about it, you can check the documentation folder inside this repository.

 ### How to simulate my RISC-V Assembly code?
 * You must go to the "Editor" tab and write your code inside the editor.
-When you are done, presse the "Simulate" button.
+When you are done, press the "Simulate" button.

 ### Local Usage
 * First of all, you must install the Dart SDK in your computer: https://dart.dev/